 You searched for: “abnormal

 5. Etymology: This word was once spelled anormal and it came from the Greek anomalos, meaning irregular.
-Later the b was added by analogy with the Latin word for irregular, abnormis. based on Latin ab-, "from" + norma, "norm"; and so, "away from the norm".
+Later the b was added by analogy with the Latin word for irregular, abnormis from Latin ab-, "from" + norma, "norm"; and so, "away from the norm".

 Units related to: “abnormal